| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 a custofy fight for your child(ren), you need to get yourself together.
 You must take confident steps, (watch the words I'm using very carefully.) to document the plan you have and the actions you are taking

+to eliminate your problems.
 Now is not the time to make any changes in your lifestyle

 except for the betterment of yourself.
 You must take the journey backwards and begin to journal your past, right from childhood,

 from being born - and document your past crisis and traumas.
+You must document your dating of your spouse, your marriage,

 your career moves, your lack of career moves or career, your educational choices, etc. You must document on a timeline any

 transitions made during your marriage, whether they be with you and your spouse or your families of origin.
+You must think clearly so get some clarity on your whole

 life.
 This will be the worst thing that ever happened to you if you don't.
 If you think you'll never lose your child(ren)